Crestview Hills, Kentucky: Education

 Crestview Hills is home to Thomas More University, founded in 1921 by the Benedictine Sisters as Villa Madonna College.
 Serving over 2,000 students, the college is ranked by Money Magazine as one of the "Best College Buys" in higher education and by the Carnegie Foundation, which praises the college as a "selective liberal arts college."
 Thomas More was also ranked as one of the Best Colleges (Regional Universities – South) by U.S. News & World Report for 2014.

 As a part of Crestview Hills, Thomas More University is an important partner in the community by offering a variety of education and social outreach opportunities for residents.
 Recent programs have included Division III sporting events, theater productions, music concerts and guest speakers.
 Thomas More also offers non-traditional students the ability to earn their MBA degree through an evening program that allows learners to continue working during the day.

 Thomas More University offers its students and the community the chance to see the stars with the Thomas More Observatory.
 The observatory routinely offers open house events where the public can attend a lecture followed by a night sky viewing.

 Crestview Hills is also located in the Kenton County Public School District and also has a variety of nearby private school options available to residents.

 Economy

-Crestview Hills is home to the Crestview Hills Town Center, which features many retail shops in their outdoor pavilion shopping center.
-Among these include Dillard's, Bed, Bath, & Beyond, Sunglass Hut, White House Black Market, Victoria's Secret, and Joseph A. Bank.
-Eateries in the area also include Starbucks, McAlister's Deli, Moe's Southwest Grill, Applebee's, TGI Friday's, and Panera Bread.
-A Trader Joe's location also opened there in July 2021.

-Crestview Hills offers approximately 1,877,374 square foot of commercial office space, with the largest contributor coming from the expansive Thomas More Research/Office Park.
+Crestview Hills offers approximately 1,877,374 square foot of commercial office space, with the largest contributor coming from the expansive Thomas More Office Park.
 Businesses with headquarters in Crestview Hills include: